wilmixjemin8/Web/README.md

 GRAPHS   ,  Report,  charts, etc.

-0) IT  directly  interact   with  JDollar  ,WDBAJ$ , JAVA ,  .Net  ,and  all  Latest  Technologies  of  JDollar.
+0) IT  directly  interact   with  JAS  ,WDBAJAS , JAVA ,  .Net  ,and  all  Latest  Technologies  of  JAS.

 p) IT  is  used  to  display  contents  of  Youtube  and  games....